Game-Based Learning vs. Gamification: What’s the Difference?

 The learning itself is done through traditional classroom assignments, not a game.
 That would be a different story.

-In his essay “Good Video Games and Good Learning,” Dr. Gee explains that students playing a game “can perform before they are competent, supported by the design of the game, the ‘smart tools’ the game offers.”
 This differs from more traditional learning methods, which often require students to read a text and become competent before they can start trying to perform tasks related to the new knowledge.
 For many students, these methods are far less effective than the “learn by doing” approach that GBL allows.

-Engagement is the ticket to effective learning.
 Keeping that in mind, let’s look at how gamification and GBL are similar, and why so many people tend to think they’re interchangeable.

 A Key Similarity

-GBL and gamification are guided by the same overarching principle: morphing a traditional classroom task into a more engaging, competitive activity.
+Game-based ñearning and gamification are guided by the same overarching principle: morphing a traditional classroom task into a more engaging, competitive activity.

 Take for example the Interactions in Ecosystems learning objective on our site.
 It is home to ten mini-games, ranging in length from 5-25 minutes.
 Each game interweaves specific science concepts — in this case, how ecosystems work, as delineated by the NGSS — into the gameplay.

-In “Deep Sea Adventure,” you start out as a tiny shrimp, eating plankton and avoiding predators, ultimately growing into a fish, a jellyfish, a turtle, and a shark.
+In “Deep Sea Adventure,” you start as a tiny shrimp, eating plankton and avoiding predators, ultimately growing into a fish, a jellyfish, a turtle, and a shark.
 In “EcoKingdoms: Interactions,” your role is park manager, making decisions to balance the flora, fauna, and finances that are crucial to the park’s operation.

 Other GBL experiences feature competition amongst students.
 They compete with one another and motivate each other to perform at a higher level in the game.
 Some learning games even have leaderboards so students can compete against players all over the world.